-For regional seats, such as Board seats 1 to 6, as defined in the Bylaws Article 13.4(i), Election Committee staff, should check the relationship between country or economy, and sub-region, as provided in the nomination.
-The web page at https://afrinic.net/service-region should be used as a reference for the relationship between countries or economies, and the sub-regions defined in Article 13.5 of the Bylaws.
+For regional seats, such as Board seats 1 to 6 as defined in the Bylaws Article 13.4(i), the Election Committee should check the relationship between country or economy, and sub-region, as provided in the nomination.
+The web page at <https://afrinic.net/en/about/service-region> should be used as a reference for the relationship between countries or economies, and the sub-regions defined in Article 13.5 of the Bylaws.
 In the event of any apparent discrepancy, the Election Committee staff will bring the issue to NomCom’s attention, and it will be NomCom’s responsibility to decide how to handle the matter.

 5.8.
 Board approval of nominations